Special educational needs and disabilities (SEND) and inclusive practice within the Early years foundation stage

 It is particularly important in the early years that there is no delay in making any necessary special educational provision.
 The SENCO should lead in adopting the graduated approach – assess, plan, do, review.

-The Local; Offer in Northamptonshire help professionals to understand the range of services and provision available locally and provides information for families with children who have a special educational need or disability.
+The Local Offer in West Northamptonshire help professionals to understand the range of services and provision available locally and provides information for families with children who have a special educational need or disability.

 Use our Local Offer to search for services available for children and young people (aged 0 to 25 years) with special educational needs and disabilities.